debugchannel/debugchannel-php-client/README.md

 }
 ```

-Want more Docs
+Want more?
 =============

+Awesome.
 PHP Documentor docs detailing all the class methods and a lot more techie detail are available in the repository.
 To view it open debugchannel-php-client/doc/index.html in your favourite browser.